 “Adam, where are you?”

-Trembling, Adam answered, “I hear Your voice in the garden, and I am afraid, because I am naked, so I hide myself.”
+Trembling, Adam answered, “I heard Your voice in the garden, and I am afraid, because I am naked, so I hid myself.”

-God said, “Who tells you that you are naked?
-Have you eaten of the tree of which I forbid you to eat?”
+“Who told you that you are naked?
+Have you eaten of the tree of which I forbade you to eat?”

 It was as though he blamed God for having given him a companion.